JonSno29/Weather_Forcast/README.md

 ## OVERVIEW:

-Using the OpenWeather API, I created a weather forecast that displays time, humidity, wind-speed and temperature.
+Using the OpenWeather API, I created a weather forecast that displays time,

-The OpenWeather API, retrieves weather data, the local storage shows recent searches and more information about each
+humidity, wind-speed and temperature.
+The OpenWeather API, retrieves weather data,

+the local storage shows recent searches and more information about each

 city searched.
-Unfortunately for me, The five day forecast is not showing up.
-In the near future, I will start this

-project all over.

  ## User Story

-AS A traveler
+AS A traveler,

-I WANT to see the weather outlook for multiple cities
+I WANT to see the weather outlook for multiple cities,

-SO THAT I can plan a trip accordingly
+SO THAT I can plan a trip accordingly.

 ## Acceptance Criteria